FAQs

 Do you accept insurance?

-Yes, I accept Blue Cross Blue Shield PPO.
+Yes, I accept Blue Cross Blue Shield PPO for Illinois clients.
 I can check your insurance benefits before you start therapy to help you understand your costs.
 If I’m not in-network with your insurance, I’ll provide a statement for you to submit to your insurance for reimbursement.

 Are therapy sessions in person or virtual?